melanchthon19/multimodal_cnn/README.md

 Files:

-parameters_multimodal.py --> parameters of the dataset and model
+parameters_multimodal.py --> parameters of the dataset and model, and task ('sentiment', 'sentiment_binary' or 'emotion').

 dataset_multimodal.py --> DataLoader class to load h5 files